 Candidates are asked to apply via the Electronic Residency Application Service (ERAS).
 There is no separate program code for the Physician Scientist Program.
 Candidates are asked to send a short letter expressing their interest to Thomas L. Smith, PhD.
 Once that is received, their file will receive consideration for both the traditional (5 year) residency program and the Physician Scientist Fellowship Program.
 All candidates must be U.S. Medical School Graduates or have received ECFMG certification.
 In addition, applicants are required to be either U.S. citizens or permanent residents at the time of application.

-Beth P. Smith, PhD (Director of Orthopaedic Research Laboratory)
+Beth P. Smith, PhD (Professor and Director of Orthopaedic Research Lab, Orthopaedic Surgery Research Lab)

-Michael T. Freehill, MD (Associate Professor of Orthopaedic Surgery)
+Michael T. Freehill, MD (Associate Professor, Orthopaedic Surgery)